arielya/HangingRopeProblem/README.md

-# HelicopterRopeRiddle
+# Helicopter Rope Riddle
+## The Math Behind Veritasium’s Helicopter Experiment
-Physics question on the qualifying exam for the 2014 US Physics Olympiad team
+Physics question on the qualifying exam for the 2014 US Physics Olympiad team.